 If you have owned your home for a long period of time, chances are you have put off some updates or maintenance.
 A highly qualified real estate agent can help you understand which repairs are worth the time and financial investment.
 Your agent can recommend qualified tradespeople for:

 - Heating and cooling

-To have success in the financial aspects of moving, there are the five professionals you will want in your corner to assist you in buying and selling a home at the same time:
+To have success in the financial aspects of moving, there are five professionals you will want in your corner to assist you in buying and selling a home at the same time.

 1. An Experienced Realtor

 This is your key resource throughout the process.
 You must feel comfortable with this person and choose someone with a strong track record in handling these complex moves.
-This is not the time to hire your friend, neighbor, or relative that just happens to have a real estate license.
+This is not the time to hire your friend, neighbor or relative who just happens to have a real estate license.
 This person will be with you from one end to the other.

 Your real estate agent or team will:

 - Assess the condition of your current home